You are not selling a product. You’re selling a service.

 Your goal is not simply to sell more because your most valuable resource (time) is finite.

-Product companies want to sell high volume, because the cost of production decreases as they sell more units.
-They can buy parts in bulk; they can negotiate volume discounts with suppliers; they can streamline production.
+Product companies want to sell high volume because the cost of production decreases as they sell more units.
+They can buy parts in bulk, they can negotiate volume discounts with suppliers and they can streamline production.

 We can only sleep less.
 Or exercise less.

-This means it’s important to sell our service at the rate which will make us profitable, maintain a professional image, and avoid problems that make our business unstable.
+This means it’s important to sell our service at the rate that will make us profitable, maintain a professional image and avoid problems that make our business unstable.

 1. Discounts attract the wrong people.

-Who is most likely to purchase a 1-year PIF membership?
+Who is most likely to purchase a one-year paid-in-full (PIF) membership?
 The client most likely to stick around for a year anyway.
-So why discount them?
+So why discount?

-A 20% discount for paying up front seems like a great idea in January.
-ALL.
-THE.
-MONEY!
-But a discount of 8.5% is equivalent to a free month.
-A 20% PIF discount means your best clients—the ones most likely to stick around anyway—are attending for free after October 15th.
+A 20 percent discount for paying up front seems like a great idea in January: All.
+The.
+Money!
+But a discount of 8.5 percent is equivalent to a free month.
+A 20 percent PIF discount means your best clients—the ones most likely to stick around anyway—are attending for free after Oct.
+15.

 There’s a limit to how many people your gym can train and keep.
 When you offer discounts, you can’t make it up in volume.

-Website sales, toy manufacturers and booksellers can offer discounts.
+Toy manufacturers and booksellers can offer discounts.
 They can scale their service to infinity, and their cost of production decreases as they do.
 You can’t.
 Your time and attention are finite.
-Stop robbing yourself!